Still don't have a stimulus check? Here's how to track yours.

 As major banks started delivering $1,400 stimulus checks this month, the timing of the federal relief payments has aroused concerns among many people who are struggling to make ends meet amid the coronavirus-hobbled economy.

-The Internal Revenue Service has delivered 127 million payments worth approximately $325 billion, the agency said on Wednesday.
+The Internal Revenue Service has delivered 127 million payments worth approximately $325 billion, the agency said.
 But among those still waiting for payments are about 30 million Social Security recipients, who have reached out to CBS MoneyWatch with concerns about delays.

-The House Ways and Means Committee on Monday sent a letter to the IRS asking about reported delays in sending payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.
+The House Ways and Means Committee sent a letter to the IRS asking about reported delays in sending payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.

 "Some of our most vulnerable seniors and persons with disabilities, including veterans who served our country with honor, are unable to pay for basic necessities while they wait for their overdue payments," lawmakers on the panel wrote.